forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-lwc/README.md

 Before you set up this extension

-- Make sure that you have [Visual Studio Code](https://code.visualstudio.com/download) v1.26 or later.
+- Make sure that you have [Visual Studio Code](https://code.visualstudio.com/download) v1.26 or later and the other prerequisites for the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode).

-- Install the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) to get all the required dependencies.
+- Install the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) to get the extensions that this one depends on.

 ## Documentation

-All documentation is found on the [Salesforce Extensions for Visual Studio Code Documentation](https://forcedotcom.github.io/salesforcedx-vscode) site.
+For documentation, visit the [Salesforce Extensions for Visual Studio Code](https://forcedotcom.github.io/salesforcedx-vscode) documentation site.

 ## Bugs and Feedback

 To report issues with Salesforce Extensions for VS Code, open a [bug on GitHub](https://github.com/forcedotcom/salesforcedx-vscode/issues/new?template=Bug_report.md).
-If you would like to suggest a feature, create a [feature request on Github](https://github.com/forcedotcom/salesforcedx-vscode/issues/new?template=Feature_request.md).
+If you would like to suggest a feature, create a [feature request on GitHub](https://github.com/forcedotcom/salesforcedx-vscode/issues/new?template=Feature_request.md).

 ## Resources